-Application : Applied Explanation on application of the practice ••• Shareholders are kept informed on the Board decision in respect of appointment of directors via announcements to Bursa Malaysia Securities Berhad ("Bursa Malaysia") which are also updated on the Company's Website.
-The profile of each Director is set out in the Annual Report and is made available on the Company's Website.
-The performance of retiring Directors who are recommended for re-election at the forthcoming Annual General Meeting ("AGM") have been assessed through the Annual Board Assessment of the Company (including the evaluation of the independence of Independent Non-Executive Directors) and reviewed by the NC.
-A statement by the Board and NC being satisfied with the performance and effectiveness of the retiring Directors who offer themselves for re-election at the 54th AGM has been included in the notes accompanying the Notice of 54th AGM.
-Explanation for departure : Large companies are re to complete the column red to complete the columns below.
+Application : Applied Explanation on application of the practice Shareholders are kept informed on the Board decision in respect of appointment of directors via announcements to Bursa Malaysia which are also updated on the Company's Website.
+The profile of each Director is set out in the Annual Report 2024 and is made available on the Company's Website.
+The performance of retiring Directors who are recommended for re-election at the forthcoming AGM have been assessed through the Annual Board Assessment of the Company (including the evaluation of the independence of Independent Non-Executive Directors) and reviewed by the NRC.
+A statement by the Board and NRC being satisfied with the performance and effectiveness of the retiring Directors who offer themselves for re-election at the 55th AGM has been included in the notes accompanying the Notice of 55th AGM.
+Explanation for : departure Large companies are require to complete the columns be red to complete the columns below.
 Non-large companies are encouraged elow.
 Measure : Timeframe :